Magnetism in Gemstones

 We must be careful not to identify green Tourmaline or Peridot gems as Demantoid Garnets simply based on the Pick-up responses of these gems when they are very small (less than a third of a carat).

-The crown of a gem with its flat table facet will pick up or drag more readily than the tapered end of the pavilion side with its small facets, and an un-faceted rough with irregular surfaces will pick up or drag significantly less readily than a cut gem with a smooth flat surface.
-However, when floatation is used, the pavilion side of cut stones and the irregular surfaces of rough stones respond to a magnet nearly to the same degree as the crown side of cut stones.
+With the Direct Method, the crown of a gem with its flat table facet will pick up or drag more readily than the tapered end of the pavilion side with its small facets, and an uncut mineral rough with irregular surfaces will pick up or drag significantly less readily than a cut gem with a smooth flat surface.
+However, when the Floatation Method is used, the pavilion side of cut stones and the irregular surfaces of rough stones respond to a magnet nearly to the same degree as the crown side of cut stones.

 Pavilion of a Faceted Peridot

 Such variations in magnetic response between gems of different shapes, sizes, cuts and surface areas are not significant enough to jeapordize the overall reliability of magnetic testing, as we use the observed responses only as approximate indicators of magnetic susceptibility.
 Differences between Moderate and Weak responses, or Moderate and Strong responses, may be occasionally obscured during Floataion, as well as differences between Drag and Pick-up responses during Direct testing, but these variations are rarely great enough to hinder our ability to make clear distinctions between Diamagnetic, Weak, Strong and Direct responses.